• Skip to primary navigation

 • Salt & Vanilla - To add complexity to the flavor.

 • Eggs - Used to provide structure and moistness to the brownies.
+Since this recipe uses three eggs, I don't recommend an egg replacer here.

 • Walnuts - Feel free to substitute with another type of nut if you prefer.

-How to Make Gluten Free Brownies from Scratch
+How to Make Fudgy Gluten-Free Brownies

 If you're planning to eat the brownies within a few days, just store them in an airtight container at room temperature.
 They should stay fresh for 3 days.